aryandeshwal/MerCBO/README.md

 ### Requirements/Installation
-The code is implemented in Python and requires the following library other than the ones mentioned in requirements.txt: [graph-tool](https://graph-tool.skewed.de/)
+The code is implemented in Python and requires the [graph-tool](https://graph-tool.skewed.de/) library (other than the ones mentioned in requirements.txt)

 ### Benchmarks